 - Complete all sections, including your specialities’: This is where you can highlight your areas of expertise, skills and specialized knowledge.
 Include as many keywords as possible and perhaps think like a recruiter, to understand what about your background others would want to know the most.
 We suggest scouring job postings and match your keywords with those listed.

-- Use a descriptive title: Editing the line that appears right under your name is your optimal chance to appear in search results.
+- Use a descriptive title: Editing the line that appears right under your name is your optimal chance to appear in the search results.
 Speaking of sounding like a broken record, avoid using “seeking next opportunity,” after all how many of those would you read before you became desensitized?
 A descriptive title vs. one that is functional, summarizes your profile and helps you best as long as it captures your best skill.

 The goal is not only to get noticed but to differentiate yourself from the other millions of Linkedin users.
 Your profile should detail your achievements and experience, then move on to what you can now offer.
 Hiring managers and recruiters have a large pool of talent to pull from.
 Take steps to improve your Linkedin profile and increase your chances of being found sooner rather than later.